gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 used with value one where the holiday falls in the particular time period and zero otherwise.

 The ```easter( )``` function will compute the dummy variable for you.
+#### Fourier series
+An alternative to using seasonal dummy variables, especially for long seasonal periods, is to use Fourier terms.
+Jean-Baptiste Fourier was a French mathematician, born in the 1700s, who showed that a series of sine and cosine terms of the right frequencies can approximate any periodic function.
+We can use them for seasonal pattern.

+With Fourier terms, we often need fewer predictors than with dummy variables, especially when m is large.
+This makes them useful for weekly data, for example, where m=52.
+For short seasonal periods, there is little advantage using Fourier terms over seasonal dummy variables.

+These Fourier terms are produced using the ```fourier( )``` function.